 Klassic Strawfly s 2006 97 starts/17/11/11 Special Effort QH--Dash For Cash QH (Rocket Bar QH, Three Bars, Jet Deck QH, Go Man Go QH, Top Deck QH) ( QH roots: Peter McCue QH, Little Joe QH, Dan Tucker QH) (TB roots: Lexington RH-Domino, Galopin-St Simon) 4x3 Special Effort QH, 3x4 Dash for Cash QH

-Like the Standardbred study, the Quarter Horse has some easily identified conduits of the soundness traits we are studying.
+Like the Standardbred study, the Quarter Horse has some easily identified conduits of the soundness and durability traits we are studying.
 Of their primary dominance it is the Thoroughbred Three Bars that appears three times more than the others, so clearly he is the modern typesetter of the racing Quarter Horse.
 It is interesting that besides the appearance of the sprinting sire Nasruallah TB strength, the others are all closely related.
 Moon Deck QH and Go Man Go QH are sons of the Thoroughbred Top Deck and Jet Deck QH is a son of Moon Deck and also carries Three Bars TB.

 What makes a strong typesetter?
 A horse that transmits a desired type reliably.
 A potent typesetter is seen above in Three Bars TB, who has such a heavy presence in the Quarter Horse, because he transfers a desirable type.
 He is able to stamp his type because he carries a tremendous background power of the full Thoroughbred siblings: Whalebone/Web/Whisker: 193 lines!
 And that saturation is funneled forward strongly via the full brothers Stockwell/Rataplan (28 lines in 10 generations--critical mass) who in turn are strongly pulled forward by the full sisters: Merry Dance/Pretty Dance 5x6, and the two lines of the mare Sandfly 4x4.
 Those same full background siblings: Whalebone et al, are also the power behind Australian (5x4x5) who is the sire of Maggie BB, Ivy Leaf and Fellowcraft.
 Secondary dominance is found in 20 lines of the 4-mile heat racer Lexington RH who is strongly brought forward by the 3/4 siblings Ivy Leaf and Fellowcraft, but especially concentrated by the great sprinter Domino (3x4x4 Lexington RH) who is found in Three Bars 5x5x5.
 Three Bars then is a Whalebone/Web/Whisker genetic bomb with a secondary Lexington RH power.
 It is also notable that he carries strong filly factors, such as the sex balanced lines of Sandfly.
 All of this makes Three Bars a tremendous typesetter, and so he proved to be.